php-java/php-java/README.md

     );
 ```

-- 5) Get a result
+- 5) Get the result
 ```
 $ php /path/to/HelloWorld.php
 Hello World